 Changing the Structure of Your Model

 MDS does not version metadata changes.
 Any changes to the model structure affect all open and committed versions.
 If an attribute or entity is deleted, for example, all history for that attribute or entity is lost from all versions forever.
 When you need to maintain historic data, we suggest that you use security permissions to hide attributes or entities instead of deleting them.
 You can also hide attributes by setting the display width to zero or by not adding them to attribute groups.

 When you add an attribute or entity, the model structure is updated in all versions as well.
 You can add the corresponding data to any version of the model; if you add data to a later version, the structure exists in the earlier versions, but the data does not.

 Sometimes users and downstream systems need to be certain that all data has been validated and reviewed.
 Because MDS allows incomplete members to be added to the system and encourages users to manage the data creation and correction workflow from within MDS entities, it may not be reliable for external production systems to use open or locked versions.
 Only committed versions ensure that all members in every entity within the model have passed all business rules successfully.
 Once a version is committed, no additional changes can be made to the data, and the status of the version cannot be changed.

 More master data is stored in Excel than in any other application on the planet.
 Some smaller companies use this solution because it is cost effective and easy to use.
 Others use it to store their “homeless” data in worksheets because it is the tool they are most comfortable with.
-Even the largest organizations with the greatest, most well-designed MDM systems that money can buy struggle with propagation of master data in Excel.
+Even the largest organizations with the greatest, most well-designed MDM systems available struggle with the propagation of master data in Excel.